piquet8/TraceGenerator_Script/README.md

 - **TRACES FOLDER ⟶ SAMPLE**\
 takes a folder containing all traces and returns a sample

+## Cordinate of map extremes
+Using the first two functions of the tool, you are prompted to enter coordinates related to the map of the experiments that took place.
+Below are the map coordinates related to the different experiments:
+- For the RAL2022-experiments simulation the parameters are:
+  - x0 = -15.5
+  - x1 = 6.5
+  - y0 = -10.8
+  - y1 = 16.8

+- For the tour-guide-robot simulation, the parameters are:
+  - x0 = -3.4
+  - x1 = 64
+  - y0 = -19.2
+  - y1 = 16.9

+- For the R1 experiments in arena, the parameters are:
+  -	x0 = -5.6
+  -	x1 = 6.6
+  -	y0 = -5
+  -	y1 = 8.6

 ## How to launch
 Download the folder or clone it wherever you want:
 ```